intellivoid/AsyncAPY/README.md

 AsyncAPY is divided into two key components:

 - The AsyncAPY **protocol**, a.k.a. `AsyncAProto`, which is the implementation of a TLV standard application protocol which handles incoming packets and stuff like that
-- The AsyncApy **framework**, basically a wrapper around the AsyncAPY protocol and a customizable base class
+- The AsyncAPY **framework**, basically a wrapper around AsyncAProto protocol and a customizable base class